What is an apprenticeship?

 The on-programme training must be directly relevant to the apprenticeship standard.

 The apprentice must be knowledgeable and competent in their occupation before end-point assessment (EPA) takes place.
+Scroll down for details of EPA.

 The standards include duties which are mapped to knowledge, skills and behaviours (KSBs).
-Each aspect is given a reference and it’s these which an apprentice teacher will use to cross-reference their evidence in a professional practice portfolio.
+Each aspect is given a reference and it’s these which an apprentice teacher will use to cross-reference their evidence in their professional practice portfolio.

 If you choose to take the apprenticeship route, you will partake in paid on-the-job work experience, as well as attending off-the-job training to develop your knowledge, skills and behaviours of the Occupational Standards.
 The apprenticeship programme lasts around 18 months full-time.
 You will need to have a subject specialist mentor who can support your progress and development in the workplace.
 You must achieve maths and English qualifications to at least level 2, prior to your final assessment (known as end-point assessment).
 This assessment also includes observations of your practice, and a professional discussion (known as a viva).
 Grading is fail, pass or distinction.
 However, an apprenticeship is not a formal qualification, but it has a level equal to one, for example, the Diploma in Teaching at level 5.